 Denali is a big, serious mountain with big mountain weather, geography and acclimatization issues.
 The following itinerary represents a very basic outline of what could happen on a given day during the course of a Denali expedition.
 Many factors can, and probably will, contribute to cause the following schedule to change.
 Our guides know the mountain and may elect to stray from this itinerary in order to give you the best possible shot at getting to the summit.

 DAY 1: MEET IN ANCHORAGE.
 Team Meeting at 10 A.M. for an expedition orientation and equipment check.
-This is a very important meeting, which you must attend!
+This is a very important meeting, which you must attend.
 Be sure to arrive in Anchorage early enough to make the meeting; which may require arriving a day early.
-We recommend staying at the Earth B&B, which is conveniently located.
-Reservations are available at: 907-279-9907
+Our trip fee includes two nights accommodation at the Millennium Alaska Hotel, which is conveniently located.

 DAY 2: TRAVEL TO TALKEETNA AND FLY TO THE GLACIER.
 Team members will travel by shuttle the several hours to Talkeetna.
 Everyone will need to register with the National Park Service prior to flying to the glacier.
 Weather permitting; we will fly into the Kahiltna Glacier at 7,200 feet that afternoon.
 Once on the glacier, everyone will need to pitch in to get Base Camp established so we can proceed with our on-glacier expedition orientation that will cover the following topics: glacier travel, crevasse rescue, sled rigging, rope management and camp site procedures.